Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Write a metric conversion problem on the board.
-Have students solve, write their solution on a scratch paper at their seat and then you can quickly circulate to check answers.
+Have students solve it and write their solution on a scratch paper at their seat.
+Then you can quickly circulate to check answers.
 Students who get it wrong should be encouraged to try again.
 Students who get it right should create a problem of their own and trade with a friend.

 Review and closing(10 minutes)